-Detox Dark Chocolate Almond Butter Cups ~ when I need a little something sweet but don’t want to wreck my diet with a pint of ice cream or a stack of cookies, I go for one of these healthy dark chocolate almond butter cups, they satisfy my cravings without putting a dent in my healthy lifestyle!
+Dark Chocolate Almond Butter Cups are perfect for when I need a little something sweet but don’t want to wreck my diet with a pint of ice cream or a stack of cookies.

-Of course I’m using the word ‘detox’ with a wink and a nod ;) just like I did with my DARK CHOCOLATE DETOX BITES, but these luscious homemade almond butter cups definitely fall into the super food category ~ made with the darkest chocolate, pure almond butter, and lots of healthy fruits, nuts, and seeds.
+Just like my dark chocolate mendiants these luscious homemade almond butter cups definitely fall into the super food category ~ made with the darkest chocolate, pure almond butter, and lots of healthy fruits, nuts, and seeds.
 In fact, these dark chocolate almond butter cups are the one of the best examples of good and good for you I’ve found.

 I had fun rummaging through my cupboard for all the dried fruit, nuts, and seeds that I had stashed away.
 These are the same goodies I use in my chunky fruit and nut breads, like my PALEO FRUIT AND NUT BREAD, and my CHUNKY FRUIT AND NUT QUICK BREAD.
 It’s nice to have a good variety around so you can mix and match them like this.
 The fruit adds sweetness and color, and the nuts and seeds add the perfect earthy crunch to a classic nut butter filled chocolate cup.